 - A 3.0 GPA in courses leading to the certificate is required.

-- A grade of B or better is required for all Hawaiian language courses counted towards the Hawaiian language certificate.
+- A grade of B (B+, B, or B-) or better is required for all Hawaiian language courses counted towards the Hawaiian language certificate.

 The graduate program in Hawaiian is designed to provide broad, in-depth education in the Hawaiian language, culture, and literature and is an integral part of the efforts to revitalize Hawaiian as a living language.
 The program is designed to create scholarship in Hawaiian in new domains, including advanced study of literature; to strengthen and expand the understanding and use of various styles of Hawaiian; to develop curriculum and resources and teacher training for the Kula Kaiapuni (Hawaiian medium schools); and to provide support to graduate students in related fields.
 The MA in Hawaiian is intended for students who have a broad background in Hawaiian language and culture, but want more depth in their knowledge.
 The three areas of the curriculum that are available are:

 - Mo'olelo.
 The Mo'olelo curricula focuses on Hawaiian history and literature through the analysis, critique, creation and presentation of Hawaiian language resources.